Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_tokenization.md

 ### English possessive constructions

-But is a word like “Peter’s” the same word as “Peter” for collation purposes?
-Because CollateX will regard the apostrophe as a separate token, “Peter’s” will be tokenized as three tokens: the name, the apostrophe, and the possessive.
+At what level is “Peter’s” the same word as “Peter”?
+The linguistic answer depends on what you mean by “word”.
+Because CollateX (for example) will regard the apostrophe as a separate token, “Peter’s” will be tokenized as three tokens: the name, the apostrophe, and the possessive.
 Here’s the default behavior:

 Siglum | 1 | 2 | 3 | 4 | 5
 ---- | ---- | ---- | ---- | ---- | ----